 What is Scottish Country Dancing?

 Scottish country dancing has spread around the world from Scotland.
 It is danced in groups of 6 or 8 people.
-It differs from highland dancing, which is for individuals.
+It differs from highland dancing, which is mostly for individuals – and we don’t dance with swords.

 Who dances?